SLeighton-dot-com/GYM-Website/README.md

             2. I'm a returning visitor and would like to know how to reach the gym to ask any queries I might have.

                 - The navigation bar clearly shows a link to the "Contact Us" Page.
-                - Here they can fill out the simple to use form on the page.
+                - Here they can fill out the simple-to-use form on the page.

             3. I wish to find social media links as a returning visitor.

-                - The footer contains links to the venues social media platforms.
+                - The footer contains links to the venue's social media platforms.
                 - To make sure the user can quickly return to the website, every link they click will open in a new tab.

         * #### Frequent User Goals

-            1. As a Frequent User, I want to check to see if there are any newly added equipment to the gym.
+            1. As a Frequent User, I want to check to see if there is any newly added equipment to the gym.

                 - All the equipment details that new or returning site visitors would need to know are listed on the equipment page.

             2. As a frequent user, I want to see if the gym has published any new blog entries or joined any new social media networks.

-                - Social media buttons are located in the footer of each page on this website and are universal throughout the site.
+                - Social media icons are located in the footer of each page on this website and are universal throughout the site.

     * ### General Testing